VegaAbsolute/IotVegaTimeCorrector/README.md

 - Run the application by using the command `npm start`

 ## Tips
-1. To run the application in the background, try using "forever"
+1. To run the application in the background, try using "forever" or "pm2"
+###using forever
 - Installation forever `npm install forever -g`
 - Running the application `forever start index.js`
+###using pm2
+- Installation forever `npm install pm2 -g`
+- Running the application `pm2 start index.js`
+- Save `pm2 save`